csc335-UA-master/csc335-madlibs/README.md

 You will also need to read a file of words and their associated parts of speech, also provided as **parts_of_speech.txt**.
 Create a HashMap to store this file as well.
-Keep in mind that a word such as “dog” may count as both a noun (N) and a verb (V).
+Keep in mind that a word such as â€œdogâ€ may count as both a noun (N) and a verb (V).

-If a user tries to replace a template mapping with a word not in the Map, or a word that doesn’t have the appropriate part of speech, *do something reasonable*.
+If a user tries to replace a template mapping with a word not in the Map, or a word that doesnâ€™t have the appropriate part of speech, *do something reasonable*.

 Part Of Speech Tags